Aug 19, 2013, 9:21 AM PDT

 - Here are the many different A's stadium renderings through the years

-- Instant Replay: Sharks blow two leads, fall to Jackets 5-4
+- Instant Replay: Sharks blow lead, fall to Wild in shootout

 |lauramacky on A’s fans flex creative m…|